 Panama City Beach Chamber Coronavirus (COVID-19) Updates

-â€¢ The Community Center at Lyndell Center is closed for the next 60 days.
+â€¢ The Community Center at Lyndell Center is open with restrictions

 Bay County School District:

 â€¢ All Bay District Schools are open as of August 20th

 Find CDC information on resources for large community events & mass gatherings here.Â All Panama City Beach Chamber events will adhere to their guidelines.

 Resources to help keep you up to date on Covid-19.Â A new website has been created by in partnership by Bay County and FDOH to have more information available.Â bayhealthcovid19.com.Â Â You can follow DOH Bay on Nextdoor.com.Â Â Text Bay Health to 888777.
 For self-screening tools and up to date information on the State level visit floridahealthcovid19.gov.
 The number for DOH Bay is (850) 872-4455.Â The number for Pancare is (850) 215-4181.
 State of Florida Health Department information with list of confirmed cases:Â floridahealth.gov/diseases-and-conditions/COVID-19/.
 Bay County Health Department with local updates:Â bay.floridahealth.gov

 â€¢ If you are 65 or older or have underlying health conditions please stay home.

 â€¢ Practice social distancing of at least 6 feet.

 â€¢ Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.